dsfields/landlord/README.md

   * __Properties__

-    +  `Lease.prototype.documents`: gets a `Map` of documents reserved by the `Lease`, where each key reserved in the data store, and the value is an object with the following keys:
+    +  `Lease.prototype.documents`: gets a `Map` of documents reserved by the `Lease`, where each key is a key reserved in the data store, and the value is an object with the following keys:

       - `etag`: a string value of any version information returned from the store.
 This value is not guaranteed to be set until after the lease has been confirmed.

       - `value`: the document contents.

-    + `Lease.prototype.isCancelled`: gets a `Boolean` indicating wether or not the `Lease` has been cancelled.
+    + `Lease.prototype.isCancelled`: gets a `Boolean` indicating whether or not the `Lease` has been cancelled.

     + `Lease.prototype.isConfirmed`: gets a `Boolean` indicating whether or not the `Lease` has been confirmed.